tyagraj777/monitoring-alerting-4-sec-events/README.md

 3. Retrieve Terraform Outputs:

-Variables like PROJECT_ID, REGION, and ALERT_EMAIL are fetched using terraform output.
+Variables like PROJECT_ID, REGION, and ALERT_EMAIL are fetched using "terraform.tfvars".
 These are used to interact with the GCP services.

 3. Test Steps: